fly-apps/cron-manager/README.md

 ### Isolated execution

 Each job runs in its own isolated machine, preventing issues such as configuration drift, accumulation of temporary files, or other residual effects that could impact subsequent job executions.
-This isolation ensures that the outcome of one job does not negatively influence xxanother, maintaining the integrity and reliability of each job.
+This isolation ensures that the outcome of one job does not negatively influence another, maintaining the integrity and reliability of each job.

 ### Centralized Scheduling